NYounggg/UPCConvert/README.md

-# A simple script to support retail inventory counting applications.
+# A simple Python script to support retail inventory counting applications.
 This script converts the shrunken UPC-E (8 digit) barcodes to the expanded UPC-A (11 digits with check digit removed) barcodes.

 ## Input